ibarrien/SupervisedConstrastiveLosss/README.md

   <img src="figures/teaser.png" width="700">
 </p>

+Clone of the repo described below.
+Basic goals of this clone: remove dependencies on apex; demo results on fashion-mnist; demos for nlp.
+---

 This repo covers an reference implementation for the following papers in PyTorch, using CIFAR as an illustrative example:
 (1) Supervised Contrastive Learning.
 [Paper](https://arxiv.org/abs/2004.11362)
 (2) A Simple Framework for Contrastive Learning of Visual Representations.
 [Paper](https://arxiv.org/abs/2002.05709)